Young Women’s Initiative of Minnesota

 Designed to be as participatory and inclusive as possible, two core committees help drive the Blueprint forward: Young Women’s Cabinet and Young Women’s Initiative Council.
 Through the WFMN Innovators program, the Women’s Foundation provides one-time microgrants of $2,500 directly to young women (ages 16-24) to support their leadership and to drive their ideas and solutions that advance recommendations in the Blueprint for Action.
 Young Women’s Initiative of Minnesota grants support front-line organizations working in the intersecting areas of economic opportunity, safety, and leadership with and on behalf of young women and girls to advance Blueprint for Action recommendations.

-The Women’s Foundation is the founding member and host of the National Philanthropic Collaborative of Young Women’s Initiatives.
+The Women’s Foundation is the founding member of the National Philanthropic Collaborative of Young Women’s Initiatives.
 Women’s foundations across the country are leading young women’s initiatives in their communities so young women of color everywhere can thrive.

 YWI MN in the News